jk1635/TIL/React/2022-08-08-Clear-cache-in-npm.md

 ## Issue

-When you're facing the following error.
+When you&#39;re facing the following error.

 `Cannot read properties of null (reading 'pickAlgorithm')`